-Yet people still work long, underpaid hours in deplorable conditions in thousands of factories.
+Yet people still work long, underpaid hours in deplorable conditions in factories around the world.
 Workers (predominantly women) in the global garment industry are often poor, young, uneducated and disenfranchised.
 They are sometimes taken advantage of, discriminated against, denied the right to unionize, harassed, threatened and cheated.
 Labor laws (and enforcement) can be lax and working conditions can be unsafe and unhealthy.

 This is not to say that sewing is universally difficult work or that all factories are sweatshops.
 For 200 years, garment sewing has been an entry-level occupation in industrializing countries, often providing local women their first independent income.
 Many factories produce clothing under safe, healthy and humane working conditions and pay legal, if low, wages, but they are the exception rather than the rule.

 Our own employees—the nearly 2,000 people who work directly for us in our offices, stores and distribution centers—are paid fairly and enjoy good benefits, including generous health care, subsidized child care (in Ventura and Reno), flexible work schedules and paid time off for environmental internships.
 Many employees share our values, care about quality and are active in environmental and community causes.